drakmail/yandex-money-ruby/README.md

   )
 ```

-### Use browser OS to send auth request to Yandex.Money server
+### Use user browser to send auth request to Yandex.Money server

+After initializing `YandexMoney::Api` without token, you will find token request url in `api.client_url`.
+User need to visit that address with browser.

-After visiting `api.client_url` client will be redirected to `REDIRECT_URL` with `code` parameter.
+After visiting `api.client_url` the user will be redirected to `REDIRECT_URL` with `code` parameter.
 It is authorization code, needed for token obtaining.

 To get token use `YandexMoney::Api#obtain_token`: